AhmedSamymoh/STM32F407VG_Labs/README.md

 # STM32F407VG_Labs
-comprehensive labs undertaken at the Faculty of Engineering, Alexandria University.
-Each lab includes practical exercises and projects focusing on embedded systems using STM32 microcontrollers.

-# STM32F407VG_Labs

 Welcome to the STM32F407VG Labs repository from the Faculty of Engineering, Alexandria University.
 This repository features a series of comprehensive labs, each comprising practical exercises and projects centered around embedded systems using STM32 microcontrollers.